-Home emergency cover providers know that it will cost much more to fix the issue on the spot than if you managed to resolve it yourself, so they will usually try to find a way for you not to use their services where possible.
+Home emergency cover providers know that it will cost much more to fix the issue on the spot than if you managed to resolve it yourself, so they will usually try to find an alternative way to sort out the problem.

 You might see a blocked toilet as an emergency issue, but if you have a second toilet, they might simply tell you to use that and repair the other yourself.
 So when you compare home emergency cover, check what the company classes as an emergency and how much they are willing to pay to fix it.

-Some insurers may also ask for an excess, although this is unlikely as your premiums are there to cover an emergency, so just double check this in the fine print.
+Some insurers may also ask for an excess, although this is unlikely as your premiums are there to cover an emergency, so just double-check this in the fine print.
 However, you may not be able to make an emergency claim so soon after taking out the cover – many home emergency insurance companies do this to avoid paying out on issues that existed prior to you taking out a policy.
-The terms and conditions will tell you how long you need to be a customer for before your cover kicks in.
+The terms and conditions will tell you how long you need to be a customer before you can make a claim.

-If your home insurance policy already includes home emergency cover then you may find that the areas and issues it covers suffice.
-Some packaged current accounts might include home emergency cover so if you had it with your bank or were thinking of switching bank accounts you could save money.
+If your home insurance policy already includes home emergency cover then you may not need an additional policy.
+Some packaged current accounts might include home emergency cover.

 Home emergency cover is just for emergencies so if you have your own emergency fund it could work out cheaper.
-The downside is that you would have to do all the work in finding the relevant tradesperson to make the repairs or fix the issue, and you do not always know what the damage could be.
+The downside is that you would have to do all the work in finding the relevant tradesperson to make the repairs or fix the issue, and you do not always know what the damage could cost in total.